TyrionWarMage/iobroker.healthchecks/README.md

 ## Setup

-Just add the servername and a read/write API key to the instance settings.
+Just add the API server, ping server and a read/write API key to the instance settings.
+Note, that self-hosted ping servers usually have a "/ping" ending.

 ## Changelog